Lina’s extra virgin olive oil

-Our neighbour Antonietta has around 300 olive trees at her house in foglianise from which she produces a rich, green and peppery extra virgin oil.
+Our neighbour Lina has around 300 olive trees at her house in foglianise from which she produces a rich, green and peppery extra virgin oil.

-- Aspirina - Native to Foglianise, it makes extremely high quality, light oil but it's very unreliable.
-The last harvest it's trees produced nothing at all.
+Aspirina - Native to Foglianise, it makes extremely high quality, light oil but it's very unreliable.
+Some years the trees produce nothing at all.

 The oil is then stored in stainless steel containers before bottling.

 We are lucky enough to get around 100 litres a year which we bottle and sell here in our shop.